INPEA Is For Parents

 Matching what the school offers to the needs of the child is central to the decision.
 Non-public schools offer a wide array of programs.
 With both faith-based and independent options, parents can find the right school program, school size and school culture for their children and their family.

 Why Choose a Non-Public School?

 Most non-public schools in the state of Indiana are accredited.
-Many are accredited by the State of Indiana, using the traditional or Freeway model.
+Many are accredited by the State of Indiana.
 Others are accredited by a variety of regional and national accrediting bodies including but limited to AdvancED (North Central), ISACS, ACSI, NLSA, CSI.
 Many non-public schools hold multiple accreditations.

 If you are looking for a faith-based option, there are many to choose from including Catholic, Lutheran, Christian, Jewish, Baptist, Episcopal, Presbyterian, Islamic and Seventh-Day Adventist.
 There also a number of Amish schools in Indiana.

 Many non-public schools provide tuition assistance for family with financial need.
 The state school choice program also can assist parents of lower incomes to afford a non-public school education.
 See our Scholarship Tax Credit and Choice Scholarship (Voucher) sections for more information.